Organic Intensives 2018

 The event will take place on Saturday, January 6th, at the Plant and Soil Sciences building on the MSU campus in East Lansing.
 More information about Organic Intensives 2018 is available on the brochure, but feel free to email us with any questions.

-For a limited time, registration is $80 for MOFFA members and $95 for non-members, and covers six hours of learning, lunch, two breaks, all printed materials, and a great chance to network with fellow farmers and gardeners from across Michigan.
+Registration is $90 for MOFFA members and $105 for non-members, and covers six hours of learning, lunch, two breaks, all printed materials, and a great chance to network with fellow farmers and gardeners from across Michigan.
 Parking is free at the Plant and Soil Sciences Building.
-A limited number of scholarships are available; to apply please email email@example.com.
-Be sure to register before December 15 in order to take advantage of the earlybird discount.
-After that date, the registration fee will be $95 for members and $105 for non-members, so ...
+A limited number of scholarships are available; to apply please email firstname.lastname@example.org.

 We have reserved a block of rooms at the Candlewood Suites, 3545 Forest Road in East Lansing, for both Friday and Saturday nights.
 The rooms are all suites, and are available to OI participants at $95 per night through December 18th; the block of rooms will be released then but the OI rate will still be available after that date if rooms are available.
 To make a reservation, you will need to enter your arrival and departure dates and MOF in the Group Code box, then click “check availability” to see the special OI rate.

 Please help us publicize the event by downloading the brochure or the flyer and distributing them in your community.
 If you'd like us to send you pre-printed brochures or flyers, please let us know.

 Organic Intensives would not be possible without the sponsorship of companies and foundations who support our work.
 If you are interested in sponsoring Organic Intensives and our other activities, please see the Sponsorship page.